Knock their socks off with an awesome UXD presentation!

 Presentations through these mockup tools allow users to view and experience the designed journeys, providing a real-like experience.
 For an audience, mirror cast your phone to a large screen for an inclusive vibe to the demonstration.
 There are various ways to do so – with Airplay, Projection Apps, Chromecast, etc.

-There are tools that help you create mood boards, namely Milanote and Adobe Spark.
+Some tools help you create mood boards, namely Milanote and Adobe Spark.

 An example of a Mood board